pepeien/financy/README.md

 ## Financy

-Long where the days that I used a spreadsheet to take cara of my finances, I created this to make this burden of a task more easily mangeable and more rewarding
+Long where the days that I used a spreadsheet to take care of my finances, I created this to make it easily manegeable and more rewarding